 By the end of this half term the children will complete units for Non-fiction.
+During Science the children will have recognised that vibrations from sounds travel through a medium to the ear, have found patterns between the pitch of a sound and features of the object that produced it.
 Our work in French is called Quel temps fait-il?
 (What's the weather like).
 They will be learning to say what the weather is like.
 The focus will be on learning weather phrases and showing understanding of two French stories.